Micah Owings: Seattle Mariners (2016)

 On October 24, 2016, Owings signed with the Seattle Mariners, with an invite to spring training.
 He elected free agency on November 6, 2017.
 He spent the remainder of 2017 working in the front office for the Mariners, scouting and player development.

 Coaching career

-Currently, Owings works for the Cincinnati Reds as a bench coach for the Billings Mustangs of the Pioneer League.
+Currently, Owings works in the Cincinnati Reds organization as a bench coach for the Billings Mustangs of the Pioneer League.